Incarnation

-Incarnation literally means embodied in flesh or taking on flesh.
-It is the conception and the embodiment of a deity or spirit in some earthly form or an anthropomorphic form of a god.
-It is used to mean a god, deity, or Divine Being in human or animal form on Earth.
-The proper noun, Incarnation, refers to the union of divinity with humanity in Jesus Christ.
-In Islamic literature it is called "ḥulūl".
+Incarnation (literally, embodied in flesh or taking on flesh) is the conception and the embodiment of a deity or spirit in some earthly form or an anthropomorphic form of a deity.
+It is used to mean in human or animal form on Earth.
+The noun was originally coined to refer to the union of divinity with humanity of Jesus in Christianity.

+By religion

 Abrahamic religions

+Since the time of Maimonides, mainstream Judaism has mostly rejected any possibility of an incarnation of God in any form.
+Similarly, Islamic theologians upheld strict monotheism at the theoretical and doctrinal levels —categorically rejecting incarnation—; and God in the Baháʼí Faith is not seen to be part of creation as he cannot be divided and does not descend to the condition of his creatures, with the Manifestations of God not being incarnations but rather perfect mirrors reflecting the attributes of God onto the material world.

+However, according to many modern scholars, the Biblical and Talmudic view of God was anthropomorphic.
+God could sometimes appear in bodily form.
+The Babylonian Talmud contains stories of earthly appearances of God, Elijah, Satan, and demons.
+Moreover, several traditions and beliefs categorized as "Abrahamic" do show a belief in incarnation, specially Christianity, Rastafari and the Druze faith.

 Christianity

 Christ Pantocrator, God incarnate in the Christian faith, shown in a mosaic from Daphni, Greece, ca. 1080–1100.